lightman13/pray5times/README.md

 sun.
 Then, to calculate each prayer time I used the [praytimes.org](http://praytimes.org/wiki/Prayer_Times_Calculation).

+# Example using the library

+In the directory src/ there is an example of using the library pray5times in a small application which print each prayers time.

 # What is pray5times-wrapper ?

-This is a wrapper on pray5times software.
+This is a wrapper on pray5times example software.
 It allows to calculate prayer times on several days and years if you want.
 And it takes string location in contrary of pray5times software which takes longitude and latitude coordonates.
 The wrapper generate text file output with five prayers times.